+January 2015 Page 50 of 146

 Safety 9 Ratio: Direct Care Staff to Youth

 Average ratio of direct care staff to youth for each day during the collection month.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 1.00%, slightly higher than the national average.
+The jurisdiction average for this outcome measure (OM) is currently 1.31%, slightly higher than the national average.

 Brady Academy

 A FIP was developed for this OM in October 2002 and has been deemed successful and formally closed.

 STAR East Camp

 A FIP was developed for this OM in October '02 which has been deemed successful and formally closed.

 Brady Academy

-Average ratio of staff to youth in October was .72 percent and .95 percent in April.
-STAR East Camp Average ratio of staff to youth in October was .84 percent and 1.03 percent in April.
-Youth Challenge Center Average ratio of staff to youth in October was .79 percent and 1.03 percent in April.
+Average ratio of staff to youth in October was .99 percent and 1.23 percent in April.
+STAR East Camp Average ratio of staff to youth in October was 1.54 percent and 1.34 percent in April.
+Youth Challenge Center Average ratio of staff to youth in October was 1.30 percent and 1.39 percent in April.

-Youth injured during the application of physical and/or mechanical restraints per 100 person days of youth confinement.
-Jurisdiction Average The jurisdiction average for this outcome measure (OM) is currently 0.000%, well below the national average.
+January 2015 Page 51 of 146 Safety 10 Injuries: Application of Physical/Mechanical Restraints Youth injured during the application of physical and/or mechanical restraints per 100 person days of youth confinement.
+Jurisdiction Average The jurisdiction average for this outcome measure (OM) is currently 0.000%.
 Brady Academy

 Youth injured during the application of physical or mechanical restraints has continued to be zero for October and April data collections.
 STAR East Camp Youth injured during the application of physical or mechanical restraints has continued to be zero for October and April data collections.
-Youth Challenge Center Youth injured during the application of physical or mechanical restraints was one incident in October and zero incidents in April.
+Youth Challenge Center Youth injured during the application of physical or mechanical restraints has continued to be zero for October and April data collections.

+January 2015 Page 52 of 146

-Safety 11 Assaults: Youth Assaults on youth per 100 person days of youth confinement.
+Safety 11 Assaults: Youth

+Assaults on youth per 100 person days of youth confinement.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently .03%, well below the national average.
+The jurisdiction average for this outcome measure (OM) is currently .011%, well below the national average.

 Brady Academy

 A Facility Improvement Plan (FIP) was developed for this outcome measure (OM) in April 2006 and has been deemed successful and formally closed.

 Youth Challenge Center

-A Facility Improvement Plan (FIP) was developed for this outcome measure (OM) in April 2008 and has been deemed successful and formally closed
+A Facility Improvement Plan (FIP) was developed for this outcome measure (OM) in April 2008 and has been deemed successful and formally closed.

 Brady Academy

-Assaults on youth per 100 person days of youth confinement was one in October and one in April.
-STAR East Camp Assaults on youth per 100 person days of youth confinement was zero in October and in April.
-Youth Challenge Center Assaults on youth per 100 person days of youth confinement was three in October and decreased to zero incidents in April.
+Assaults on youth per 100 person days of youth confinement was one incident in October and three incidents in April.
+STAR East Camp Assaults on youth per 100 person days of youth confinement was zero incidents in October and zero incidents in April.
+Youth Challenge Center Assaults on youth per 100 person days of youth confinement was zero incidents in October and zero incidents in April.

+January 2015 Page 53 of 146

-Safety 12 Assaults: Staff Assaults on staff per 100 person days of youth confinement.
+Safety 12 Assaults: Staff

+Assaults on staff per 100 person days of youth confinement.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 0.03%, well below the national average.
+The jurisdiction average for this outcome measure (OM) is currently 0.07%, well below the national average.

 Brady Academy

 Assaults on staff per 100 days of youth confinement was zero incidents for October and one incident in April.
-STAR East Camp Assaults on staff per 100 days of youth confinement was three incidents for October and zero incidents for April.
+STAR East Camp Assaults on staff per 100 days of youth confinement was zero incidents for October and one incident in April.
 Youth Challenge Center Assaults on staff per 100 days of youth confinement remained at zero incidents for October and April.